-Source: The Utah DABC has published the following information regarding the difference between bars and storage areas, which makes a difference on whether you have to have the Zion moat or not.
+Source: The Utah DABS has published the following information regarding the difference between bars and storage areas, which makes a difference on whether you have to have the Zion moat or not.

 The definition of a “Dispensing Structure” is:

 A surface or structure from which the product is dispensed or served (32B-1-102(35)) To “Dispense” includes the drawing of an alcoholic product and using it to mix or prepare an alcoholic product.
 All instruments or equipment used for dispensing are also included as part of the dispensing area.
 (32B-1-102(34))

 Visibility of alcohol storage is NOT the issue; The visibility of dispensing alcohol is the Issue.